1981 New Zealand general election

 The 1981 New Zealand general election, held on 28 November 1981, was a nationwide vote to determine the shape of the 40th New Zealand Parliament.
 It saw the governing National Party, led by Robert Muldoon, win a third term in office, but the opposition Labour Party, led by Bill Rowling, won the largest share of the votes cast.

-Social Credit also won over 20% of the vote- their best result ever- but received no new seats.
+Social Credit also won over 20% of the vote – their best result ever – but received no new seats.
+This was also the highest ever vote a party other than Labour or National have ever received.

 This was the second consecutive election in which National lost the popular vote to Labour.
 More electorates were rural and right-leaning than urban and progressive, and therefore National benefitted under the first-past-the-post electoral system.
-The fact the unpopular Muldoon was able to continue to govern anyway was a major catalyst for the growing public desire to reform New Zealand's electoral system.
+That the unpopular Muldoon was able to continue to govern was a major catalyst for the growing public desire to reform New Zealand's electoral system.
 This happened within fifteen years, when the 1996 election was the first to use mixed-member proportional representation.

-Notable MPs first elected at this election include future Labour Party leader and current Mayor of Auckland Phil Goff, the first Māori Speaker of the House Peter Tapsell, future Finance Minister Michael Cullen, and future Prime Minister Helen Clark.
+Notable MPs first elected at this election include future Labour Party leader and mayor of Auckland Phil Goff, the first Māori Speaker of the House Peter Tapsell, future Finance Minister Michael Cullen, and future Prime Minister Helen Clark.
 Future Minister of Foreign Affairs and New Zealand First leader Winston Peters lost his seat of Hunua at this election to Colin Moyle of the Labour Party, whom Robert Muldoon had aggressively accused of being gay as part of a McCarthyist smear campaign in 1977.

 Background

 Before the election, the National Party governed with 50 seats, while the opposition Labour Party held 40 seats.
-The Social Credit Party held two (one of which had been taken from National in a recent by-election).
-The National Party had won a landslide victory in the 1975 election, but in the 1978 election, although remaining in office, had lost ground.
+The Social Credit Party held two seats (one of which they took from National in a 1980 by-election).
+The National Party had won a landslide victory in the 1975 election, then lost ground in the 1978 election, but remained in government.
 The style of Robert Muldoon's leadership was growing increasingly unpopular, both with his party and with the public, and there had been an abortive leadership challenge by Brian Talboys in 1980.
 Some commentators believed that the 1981 election would mark an end to Muldoon's government.